sizenfit/Sizenfit-iOS-SDK/README.md

     (3 types of files are present - i.e, assets folder , an .a file which is a library and the include folder)

 2. Make the following 2 changes in the project settings for the library.

     a.
 Go to project-->BuildSetting-->other Linker Flags add -ObjC.

     b.
 Add the swift latest version to project (project-->buildsetting-->swift langauge version-->4.2)

-3. On the pdp page(product display page or the page where you want to show the widget) import the following file "HeightWeightCalculationViewController.h"(you will find this file in the include folder)
+3. On the pdp page(product display page or the page where you want to show the widget) import the following file.

+    "HeightWeightCalculationViewController.h" (you will find this file in the include folder)

 4. Once the file is imported create a button on the pdp page (or any other as mentioned above) On click of the button execute the following code-